Thetford Porta Potti 365 Portable Toilet

 It weighs about 9 lb, light for its size, but the footprint is large.
 A waterless urine diverting toilet that controls odor without chemicals, well built but bulky and reliant on separating liquids from solids.
 It scores 78 out of 100.

-No water and no smell once I got the separation habit down, and it feels really solidly built.
+No water and no smell once we got the separation habit down, and it feels really solidly built.
 It does eat floor space though, there is no shrinking it for a small setup.

 Read our full NOMAD by OGO Portable Composting Toilet review →